PHOENIX — Editor's Note: The video above is from the 10 p.m. newscast on Aug. 6.

 They added that the victims were likely targeted due to their vulnerability in the population.
 Incorvaia allegedly used different coercive methods depending on his victim and police believe the number of potential victims is high.

-Maricopa County Sheriff Paul Penzone also said Thursday that Incorvaia self-identified an alias of "Rob the Rapist."
+Maricopa County Sheriff Paul Penzone also said on Aug.
+6 that Incorvaia self-identified an alias of "Rob the Rapist."

 Phoenix police were able to take the information from the Maricopa County Sheriff's Office investigation and develop probable cause that the suspect in their three cases was Incorvaia.